octopus-network/gm/README.md

 * `pid` - the file that contains the process ID of the running node. (a la `/var/run`) Use `gm status` to see.
 * `log` - the log file that contains the output of the running node.
 Use `gm log <node>` to see.

-This setup allows developers to run a node outside of `gm` just by pointing the `gaiad --home-dir` to the folder.
+This setup allows developers to run a node outside of `gm` just by pointing the `oysterd --home-dir` to the folder.

 ### Ports
 Ports are defined by the `ports_start_at` parameter which will be the first port assigned.